-Lets talk about camera settings.
+Let’s talk about camera settings in landscape and nature photography.
 The ones that are rarely used and are nestled down, hidden in your camera’s menu.
-Unless you read your manual from cover to cover or had someone tell you about these functions, then you may not know about them.
-I actually use these functions quite often, if not all the time.
-Lets take a closer look at these items.
+Unless you read your manual from cover to cover or had someone tell you about these functions, then you may not know about these camera settings.
+Actually, I use these functions quite often, if not all the time.
+Let’s take a closer look at these items.

 On my Canon, I set the focus to be the AF-ON button.
 This allows freedom and versatility with focusing.
 With BBF, you set your focus and it remains the same until you actually change it again.
 If the focus is designated to the shutter button, the camera resets its focus each time you take a picture.

 I turned this feature on the moment I purchased my camera.
-In Canon its the “Highlight Warning” menu item in your settings.
+In Canon, it’s the “Highlight Warning” menu item in your camera settings.
 This feature is rather helpful in determining if you are clipping your highlights and overexposing parts of your image.
-After you take an image, the preview on the back of the camera blinks in the areas that are being clipped.
+After you take an image, the preview on the back of the camera will blink in the areas that are being clipped.
 In the following photo, the black areas in the clouds and boat are blown out.
 You may need to make exposure adjustments depending on what is blinking and your camera’s recovery capabilities.